arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 ### <a name="a1"></a>**[QUESTION 1](#q1)**

 The short answer is "Nothing", in that nothing appears to happen from the user perspective when running the program.
-The longer answer is that, as stated above, a class called `MyClass` is defined, so a small amount of memory is set aside and the class definition is written in that memory, but these are all functions that happen under the hood in Java.
+The longer answer is that, as stated above, a class called `MyClass` is defined, so a small amount of memory is set aside and the class definition is written in that memory, but these all happen under the hood in Java.
 Feel free to check out [this lab](https://github.com/arewhyaeenn/COMP_232_LAB_1_2_C_TUTORIAL) (for sophomore level students) if you want to learn a bit about memory allocation in C (as well as the basics if C).

 ### <a name="a2"></a>**[QUESTION 2](#q2)**